It Takes a Community to Solve a Health Problem

-From 1993 to 2001, George Washington University Medical Center, Washington, developed and implemented Community Health in Focus, a program designed to use the convening role of the Robert Wood Johnson Foundation (RWJF) to stimulate action on health care issues identified by local communities.
+From 1993 to 2001, George Washington University Medical Center, Washington, developed and implemented Community Health in Focus, a program designed to use the convening role of RWJF to stimulate action on health care issues identified by local communities.

 Project staff convened 16 meetings during its funding.
 The funding also covered an evaluation of the project.

 - During the pilot phase two mid-size communities with a significant number of past and current RWJF grantees planned and held one to one-and-a-half day public meetings to advance work on a significant local health issue.

 - A renewal grant extended the model to four mid-sized cities and one large city:

 - Atlanta (implications of managed care for the uninsured).

 - Birmingham (exploring process to make a city a healthy community).

 - Minneapolis (prevention of youth homicide).